Nitrokey/nitrokey-documentation/fido2/linux/configuration-with-pam-and-linux.md

 ```
 <username>:Zx...mw,04...0a:xB...fw,04...3f
 ```
-#### 7. Patch the Pluggable Authentication Module `PAM`
+#### 7. Modify the Pluggable Authentication Module `PAM`
 The final step is configure the PAM module files under `/etc/pam.d/`.
-In this guide we will patch the `common-auth` file as it handles the authentication settings which are common to all services, but other options are possible.
+In this guide we will modify the `common-auth` file as it handles the authentication settings which are common to all services, but other options are possible.
 You can modify the file with the following command:
 ```bash
 $ cd /etc/pam.d